Kong/docs.konghq.com/app/_hub/kong-inc/request-transformer-advanced/index.md

-Enable the ‘request-transformer-advanced’ plugin to add a new header `x-consumer-id` and its value is being set with the value sent with header `x-user-id` or with the default value alice is `header` is missing.
+Enable the ‘request-transformer-advanced’ plugin to add a new header `x-consumer-id` and its value is being set with the value sent with header `x-user-id` or with the default value alice `header` is missing.

 ```
 $ curl -X POST http://localhost:8001/apis/test/plugins \